 Education: same as MDs although it includes 200-300 hours of osteopathic education and places an emphasis on primary/general care versus specialization, with residencies spanning 2-3 years.
 Nearly 50% choose a primary care specialty.

-Naturopathic Medicine, NDs – similar to the philosophy of the early DO days, naturopathic medicine operates from the idea that the body functions to maintain its own health but, unlike osteopathic medicine, does not tie this to musculoskeletal health.
+Naturopathic Medicine, NDs – similar to the philosophy of the early DO days, naturopathic medicine operates from the idea that the body functions to maintain its own health but, unlike osteopathic medicine, does not tie this solely to musculoskeletal health.
 Rather, it suggests the ability to heal is influenced by a person’s vitality, a concept influenced by a myriad of things including physical state and emotional wellbeing.
 As a very simplistic example, person A is depressed and malnourished while person B is physically and emotionally robust; person B has greater vitality and would likely be able to overcome a common illness with adequate rest while person A might require more support in the way of medication or other interventions.
-The point of the naturopathic approach is to restore and optimize this vitality so the body is supported in maintaining health.
-This is a profound, fundamental difference from the conventional model of care.
+The point of the naturopathic approach is to restore and optimize this vitality so the body is supported in maintaining its health.
+This is a profound, fundamental difference in approach from the conventional model of care.

 NDs receive education in western medicine diagnosis and standards of care including pharmaceuticals, but also receive up to 100 more hours in nutrition than conventional programs, 150 hours in behavioral medicine (nearly absent in conventional curriculums), and training in non-pharmaceutical treatment options including botanical medicine, physical medicine, and homeopathy.
 In Arizona and Canada, the education also includes acupuncture although the majority of NDs are not acupuncturists unless they are separately licensed as LAcs.
 Naturopathic medicine is evidence-based but less strictly defined by it than conventional care; many prefer to say evidence-informed as it is used to guide the treatment approach but is not necessarily bound by it, placing the focus more on the individual.
 Physician status, licensed provider status, and pharmaceutical prescriptive abilities vary by state.
 I find many in the field loosely considered MD/DO school but the majority did not (I never did), ultimately choosing naturopathic medicine because it most aligned with their health philosophy.
 ND’s are trained in general/primary care and lifestyle medicine and, with a few exceptions, do not practice in hospital or in-patient based settings.
 There are great NDs, average NDs, and not-so-great NDs.

 Education: The main educational body is the Institute for Functional Medicine (IFM).
 The IFM offers two to three day seminars – remote or in person – on specific health systems, or full certification with completion of all its modules/seminars and online exam.
-Once reserved for MDs, functional medicine programs are now open to all healthcare professionals whether they have a western medical background or not, so if you work with a functional medicine provider know that this does not designate them as a medical doctor.
+Once reserved for MDs, functional medicine programs are now open to all healthcare professionals whether they have a western medical background or not, so if you work with a functional medicine provider know that this does not designate them a medical doctor.

 For a less colorful summation of these programs you can read the INM’s post on the same topic.
 Resources used for my information include: jaoa.org, palmer.edu, ifm.org, osteopathic.org, aacom.org, aafp.org